sheldonresearch/ProG/README.md

 | **[Media Coverage](#media-coverage)** |

 **ProG** (_Prompt Graph_) is a library built upon PyTorch to easily conduct single or multiple task prompting for a pre-trained Graph Neural Networks (GNNs).
-The idea is derived from the paper: Xiangguo Sun, Hong Cheng, JIa Li, etc. [All in One: Multi-task Prompting for Graph Neural Networks](https://arxiv.org/abs/2307.01504).
+The idea is derived from the paper: Xiangguo Sun, Hong Cheng, Jia Li, etc. [All in One: Multi-task Prompting for Graph Neural Networks](https://arxiv.org/abs/2307.01504).
 KDD2023, in which they released the raw codes at [Click](https://anonymous.4open.science/r/mpg/README.md).
 This repository is a **polished version** of the raw